ems-api/docs/source/index.html.md

 If you are doing API calls and get HTTP Forbidden errors, when updating or deleting items, it means your server does not support PUT/DELETE and you must change it's configuration to allow these methods.

+**Authorization**

+Authentication is done by sending your API key in a custom header called X-Api-Key.

+**Data Format**

+When sending data to the API endpoints, it is sent in form-data format and returned as json.

 # Getting started

 First you need to install the SDK.
 See each supported language for its way of installing
 ### PHP

-You can either download the latest version of the code, or you can install it via composer as follows:
+Get started by installing it via composer as follows:

 `composer require ems-api/php-client`